mark11748/groupProject/README.md

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_{This is a text-based game set in a bunker that consists of a 3x3 grid (see map below).
+The user clicks on directional buttons that move the user towards the dge of the room and describe what is there.
+There may be a wall, a door, and/or an item.
+The action button opens doors and picks up items.
+The object of the game is to find the key and then the exit. }_

 ## Specs